Our world is changing. Are you ready to adapt your salon business model to this new world?

 This goes beyond the service you deliver to the ambiance of the salon as well as complementary offerings that increase the value of their appointment.
 Could your salon be combined with a wine bar?
 Or could you offer snacks, a meditation experience, or other services as part of the salon visit?

-When you start looking at what you offer your clients as a complete experience vs. just shorter hair you’re opening up yet another avenue of new potential salon income streams.
+When you consider what you offer your clients as a complete experience rather than just shorter hair, you’re opening up yet another avenue of new potential salon income streams.

 How Can I Practically Use This to Grow My Salon Business?

-I am glad to see you’ve invested the time to read through this full article.
+I am glad you’ve invested the time to read this article.
 I hope you now feel equipped with the theory behind salon revenue models and that the examples from other industries have already sparked some ideas for how you can find new revenue streams to grow your salon business.

-I believe it’s clear that the traditional salon revenue model is about to change.
-The question is just if you’re ready to take advantage of the new opportunities that come with it.
+It’s clear that the traditional salon revenue model is about to change.
+The question is whether you’re ready to take advantage of the new opportunities that come with it.

 Talking about income, as you’ve noticed, these (and all) articles here are available for free.
 I write to help salon owners like you grow your business.
 Thus, if you found the article helpful, it would mean the world to me if you wanted to share it with your like-minded friends using the social buttons available on the page.